Updated on April 15th, 2021

 - The Beinecke Scholarship Program

 Many colleges and universities have scholarship programs.
-Only students who are enrolled at that specific school can apply, suggesting that they have chosen an eligible major.
+Only students enrolled at that specific school can apply, suggesting they have chosen an eligible major.

 Here is a list of institutional scholarships for political science majors: